 Mass Incarceration: The Whole Pie 2017 This graphic aggregates the disparate systems of confinement and graphically illustrates that 2.3 million people are locked up in the U.S., where, and why.

 Following the Money of Mass Incarceration In this first-of-its-kind report, we find that the system of mass incarceration costs the government and families of justice-involved people at least $182 billion every year.
-In this report and visualization, follow the money:
+In this report and visualization, we follow the money:

 The life-threatening reality of short jail stays Suicide in jails is an overlooked national crisis.
 The rate of suicide in local jails — which generally hold people detained pretrial or convicted of low-level offenses — is far greater than that of state prisons or the American population in general.